reactivego/rx/doc/QUICKSTART.md

 ## Inspect the Code
 Let's take a look at the code generated into the file *rx.go*.
-The idea behind [jig](https://github.com/reactivego/jig) (Just In-time Generics) has been to generate the minimal ammount of code needed to make a program run.
+The idea behind [jig](https://github.com/reactivego/jig) (Just In-time Generics) has been to generate the minimal amount of code needed to make a program run.
 Turns out the generated file *rx.go* contains only around 70 lines of code:

 ```go